Notice Period Rules in India 2026: Complete Legal Guide for Employers & Employees

 This is a common challenge in many Indian companies where notice period rules are not clearly followed.

+From a legal point of view, the notice period is part of the employment contract.
 It represents a mutual promise — the employee agrees to serve for a specific time before leaving, and the employer agrees to release dues and documents on completion.

 If either side fails to follow it, it can be treated as a breach of contract, which may invite legal consequences such as pay recovery or delayed settlement.

 In simple words, the notice period is a bridge of trust between the organization and the employee.
+It protects the company from sudden disruption and helps the employee exit with dignity and clean records.

 In this article, we’ll explore why the notice period is important in Indian corporates and manufacturing companies, how HR can manage it effectively, and what both sides should do when disputes arise.